-In addition, apart from these recruits, PSI will still parade the multi-awarded Jasmine Alkhaldi as well as James Deiparine, who took two silvers in 2017 in Kuala Lumpur and Roxanne Yu, who bagged bronze also two years ago.
+Apart from these recruits, PSI will still parade the multi-awarded Jasmine Alkhaldi and James Deiparine, who took two silvers in 2017 in Kuala Lumpur, and Roxanne Yu, who bagged bronze also two years ago.

 “The swimmers are training and the preparations for the SEAG is running smoothly,”

-A meeting with Philippine Sports Commission chairman William Ramirez is tops on Velasco’s priority so she could map out her athletes’ buildup for the SEAG.
+A meeting with Philippine Sports Commission chairman William Ramirez is tops on Velasco’s priority to map out her athletes’ buildup for the SEAG.

 “We should try to set all our personal differences aside and work towards unity and what is best for our athletes and our country,”